vicsanity623/Axiom-Agent/ROADMAP.md

 **Goal:** Solidify the foundation, improve user experience, and make the agent more robust and resilient.

 ### Key Features
-*   **Intelligent Learning Pipeline:** Implemented a sentence sanitizer at the core of the agent's cognitive loop, preventing it from learning "garbage facts" from poorly structured external data.
-*   **Robust Parser Fallback:** Implemented a "sanity check" to intelligently fall back to the LLM interpreter when the symbolic parser fails on complex or nonsensical input.
-*   **Enhanced Self-Awareness:** Created specific `meta-` intents and handlers for questions about the agent itself ("who are you?", "what is your purpose?").
-*   **Conversational Resilience:** Integrated fuzzy matching (`thefuzz`) to handle user typos and minor variations in entity names.
+*   **Centralized & Robust Architecture:** Refactored the entire project to use a central `config.py` for all file paths, eliminating dozens of bugs.
+The core learning logic was fortified with a robust deferral system for facts with untrusted words.
+*   **LLM-Powered Fact Verification:** Implemented an LLM-driven "quality gate" (`verify_and_reframe_fact`) that critically evaluates facts found on the web.
+It rejects irrelevant information and reframes good facts into simple, learnable sentences, fixing major intelligence flaws (e.g., synonym/redirect bugs).
+*   **Real-Time Interactive Learning:** The agent's "Cognitive Reflex" can now perform real-time research.
+When it encounters an unknown word during conversation, it immediately attempts to define it, enabling a dynamic, interactive learning loop.
+*   **Intelligent Lexicon Promotion:** Created a formal "promotion" system for the lexicon.
+The agent now distinguishes between knowing a word's definition and trusting it, and automatically promotes words learned from high-confidence sources (like dictionaries or LLM verification).
-*   **Comprehensive Test Suite:** Achieved high test coverage (>70%) and a fully passing CI/CD pipeline (Ruff, MyPy, Pytest), ensuring all core functionality is verified.
+*   **Comprehensive Test Suite:** Achieved a fully passing, clean CI/CD pipeline (Ruff, MyPy, Pytest).
+The test suite was completely overhauled to validate the new, more sophisticated learning and deferral behaviors.
-*   **Streamlined User Experience:**
-    *   Replaced verbose startup logging with clean `tqdm` progress bars.
-    *   Automated LLM model downloading via a simple `axiom-llm` command.
-    *   Refactored developer scripts into professional command-line entry points (e.g., `axiom-train`, `axiom-render`).
+*   **Streamlined User Experience:** Refactored developer scripts into professional command-line entry points (`axiom-train`, `axiom-teach`, etc.) and automated the LLM download process (`axiom-llm`).
-    *   Implemented versioned model rendering to keep the project directory clean.

 ---